NearNodeFlash/NearNodeFlash.github.io/rfc/0002/README.md

 ```

 Node positions are ***not*** absolute locations.
 WLM could, in theory, select 6 physical compute nodes at physical location 1, 2, 3, 5, 8, 13, which would appear as directories /node-0 through /node-5 in the container path.

+Additionally, not all container instances could see the same number of compute nodes in an indexed-mount scenario.
+If 17 compute nodes are required for the job, WLM may assign 16 nodes to run one Rabbit, and 1 node to another Rabbit.